majkinetor/au/README.md

 **NOTE**: Only if parameters are not set on function call, the global variables will take over if they are set.

+### Reusing the AU updater with metapackages

+Metapackages can reuse AU updater of its dependency by the following way:

+- In the dependent updater, instead of calling the `update` directly, use construct `if (!$au_include) { update ... }`
+- In the metapackage updater use this as a first line: `$au_include = $true; . ..\<package-name>.install\update.ps1`

+This is best understood via example; take a look at the [cpu-z](https://github.com/majkinetor/chocolatey/blob/master/cpu-z/update.ps1) metapackage which AU updater uses the updater from the [cpu-z.install](https://github.com/majkinetor/chocolatey/blob/master/cpu-z.install/update.ps1) package on which it depends.
+It overrides the `au_SearchReplace` function and the `update` call but keeps the `au_GetLatest`.

 ## Updating all packages

 You can update all packages and optionally push them to the Chocolatey repository with a single command.
 Function `Update-AUPackages` (alias `updateall`) will iterate over `update.ps1` scripts and execute each in a separate thread, using the specified number of threads (10 by default).
 If it detects that a package is updated it will optionally try to push it to the Chocolatey repository.